yzyzsun/lexa/README.md

 ### Setup using Nix (recommended for development)
 1. **Install Nix**: Follow the [instructions](https://nixos.org/download.html) to install Nix on your system.
 2. **Clone the repository**: Clone the Lexa repo to your local machine.
 3. **Build the development environment**: Run `nix develop` in the repository root.
-This could take over an hour.
+This could take up to an hour, or a few seconds if you allow Nix to use the pre-built cache.
 4. **Build the project**: Run `dune build` to build the compiler.

 ### Running the Compiler